• Skip to primary navigation

 Instead of minced mutton, you can use boneless mutton pieces for making cutlet.
 It is important to pre cook the mutton and then shred it for making it tender.

 • Take 500 grams of boneless mutton pieces.
-Add it in a pressure cooker with some salt , 1 tsp turmeric powder, 1 tbsp ginger and garlic paste.
+Add it in a pressure cooker with some salt , 1 teaspoon turmeric powder, 1 tablespoon ginger and garlic paste.
 Add in ½ cup of water and pressure cook for 7 whistle.
 Turn off the heat and let the pressure release by itself.

 • Once pressure is released, open the cooker.
 Strain the meat from the cooking liquid.
 You can use the stock for making soups or curries.